-Yes No C2 Do you have a policy of placing students on a waiting list? Х 00 If you placed anower the guartiana halow for fall 2007 admissional
+Yes No C2 Do you have a policy of placing students on a waiting list?
+X

-- C2 If yes, please answer the questions below for fall 2007 admissions: - C2 Number of qualified applicants offered a placed on waiting list - C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted - C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+- C2 If yes, please answer the questions below for fall 2008 admissions: - Number of qualified applicants offered a placed on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted - C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?